cooljeanius/A_New_Order/readme.txt

 ONCE AGAIN, _DO_ READ IT BEFORE WRITING US OR COMPLAINING.

 The ART_authors.txt lists all the authors of the images and the music I could remember.
-You can sent me more names if you know them.
+You can send me more names if you know them.

 This campaign contains mature themes.
 Do not allow your children play it.
 I have children and they do not play this campaign.
 Neither should yours.
-If you are child under 13, please do not play it.
+If you are a child under 13, please do not play it.

 Do not read the rest if you have not finished the campaign.
 It contains the spoilers.
-If you spot here (or when playing a game) a spelling mistake or if you want to correct English, please report it at the forum.
+If you spot a spelling mistake here (or when playing a game), or if you want to correct the English, please report it at the forum, or open a pull request on GitHub.

 HOW TO THANK US
 ---------------